T

 PaceStandard

-This 5-day itinerary for Hanoi balances historical exploration with vibrant cultural immersion and culinary adventures.
-You'll wander through the bustling Old Quarter, visit significant historical sites like the Ho Chi Minh Mausoleum, and experience the unique tradition of water puppetry.
-The trip includes a day trip to the stunning landscapes of Ninh Binh and ample opportunities to savor Hanoi's renowned street food and coffee culture, offering a well-rounded experience for couples.
+This 5-day itinerary for couples in Hanoi balances historical exploration with vibrant local culture and culinary adventures.
+You'll wander through the atmospheric Old Quarter, visit significant historical sites like the Ho Chi Minh Mausoleum and Temple of Literature, and immerse yourselves in Vietnamese art and traditions at museums and artisan villages.
+The itinerary is designed for a mid-range budget with a balanced pace, allowing time to savor Hanoi's world-renowned street food and unique coffee culture.

 Day 1 · Hanoi